 Authentication uses Device Authorization Flow with secure keychain storage.
 Supports Claude Desktop, Windsurf, Cursor, VS Code, and Gemini CLI (added in v0.1.0-beta.8).
 Still in beta but actively maintained.
 The developer experience is the best in the identity MCP category.

-New: Auth for MCP (Early Access) — Auth0 launched a separate product extending OAuth 2.1 and OIDC directly into the MCP ecosystem.
-Key capabilities: MCP Server Authorization (protect MCP servers via Auth0 Universal Login with social, enterprise, and custom identity providers, full MFA and attack protection), standards-based discovery and registration (automatic endpoint discovery and Dynamic Client Registration), and Custom Token Exchange (MCP servers exchange tokens for new, short-lived access tokens scoped to internal APIs, enabling servers to call downstream APIs on behalf of users while Auth0 governs access centrally).
-This is a significant step beyond the management MCP server — Auth0 is now positioning itself as the authorization layer for the entire MCP ecosystem.
-Contact Auth0 TAM or submit Early Access form to participate.
+Auth for MCP — GA May 6, 2026 (was Early Access as of April 22): Auth0’s separate product extending OAuth 2.1 and OIDC directly into the MCP ecosystem is now generally available, described as “the identity layer that helps you ship more secure, production-ready MCP servers.”
+GA features: MCP Server Authorization (protect MCP servers via Auth0 Universal Login with social, enterprise, and custom identity providers, full MFA and attack protection), CIMD client registration (replacing Dynamic Client Registration as the preferred method — a client’s identity is a URL pointing to a JSON document the client controls), On-Behalf-Of (OBO) token exchange (MCP servers exchange tokens for short-lived access tokens scoped to internal APIs, calling downstream APIs on behalf of users), native MCP resource identifiers, and Resource Parameter Compatibility Mode for spec compliance.
+Auth0 is now positioning itself as the authorization layer for the entire MCP ecosystem, not just the management server.

 Keycloak (sshaaf)